arduinoprojects-de/bme680_esp8266_thingspeak/README.md

-# bsec_esp8266_thingspeak
+# bsec_esp8266_thingspeak (CO2eq + b-VOCeq included)
-Example implementation for BSEC library for an BME680 sensor, also with activates CO2 equivalent and BreatchVOC equivalent.
+Example implementation for BSEC library for an BME680 sensor, also with activated CO2 equivalent and Breath-VOC equivalent.
 Integrated data export to ThingSpeak.

 # documentation how to wire and modify ESP8266 build
 * https://www.bluedot.space/tutorials/air-quality-measurement-with-the-bme680/